Shortness of Breath (Dyspnea)

 - Extreme muscle weakness

-Call your doctor or nurse when you have:
+Call your care team when you have:

 - New or worsening difficulty breathing or trouble catching your breath